broadinstitute/ops-terra-utils/wdl/DeleteTdrRows/README.md

 # WDL Input Overview
 This WDl will delete rows from a table in a TDR.
 You can specify the table and the rows to delete.
 Optionally can delete files linked to the rows.

+If data / files are being deleted are STILL part of active snapshot you will run into issues.
+Make sure to delete the snapshots first.

 ## Inputs Table:
 | Input Name               | Description                                                       | Type          | Required | Default                                                                                       |
 |--------------------------|-------------------------------------------------------------------|---------------|----------|-----------------------------------------------------------------------------------------------|